 Houses of Parliament

 The Houses of Parliament is one of the most recognisable buildings in the world and a place of work for 650 Members of Parliament who represent the people of the United Kingdom.
-Hearing Big Ben chime and seeing government officials rushing to and fro is a reminder you are in the capital of the UK.
+Hearing Big Ben chime and seeing government officials rushing back and forth is a reminder you are in the capital of the UK.

 On the weekends' visitors from around the world can step inside these iconic buildings and discover the story of Parliament on a guided tour.
 Admire Westminster Hall, the House of Commons and House of Lords.